 With this change, IBM experienced up to $535 savings per Mac, largely due to the fact that Macs require less IT support.
 Because Apple produces higher-quality OS software, the IT department didn’t need to go from employee to employee performing updates as often.
 IBM also noted that only 5% of employees required Help Desk assistance as opposed to 40% of PC users.
 After Previn revealed IBM’s Mac choice program, many large enterprises, including SAP, Capital One, and Walmart, followed suit.

 The takeaway?
-By letting employees use the devices they are most familiar with, organizations can encourage self-sufficiency and reduce support costs.
+By letting employees use the devices they are most familiar with, organizations can encourage self-sufficiency and reduce IT support costs.

-Challenge #3: Security and privacy
+Challenge #3: Privacy and security risks

 - Data leakage or loss